What to see in Cap de Creus Natural Park in Catalonia, Spain

 Getting to Cap de Creus by airplane

-The nearest airport to Cap de Creus is surprisingly not in Spain, but in France, namely in Perpignan (about 60 km/37 mi away).
+The nearest airport to Cap de Creus is surprisingly not in Spain but in France, namely in Perpignan (about 60 km/37 mi away).
 The nearest Spanish airport is located in Girona at a distance of about 65.5 km/41 mi.

-The nearest airports with a higher range of international flight connections are Barcelona Airport (about 155 km/96 mi away) and Marseille (about 200 km/124 mi away).
+However, the nearest airports with a higher range of international flight connections are Barcelona Airport (about 155 km/96 mi away) and Marseille (about 200 km/124 mi away).

 You can find the best airfares by booking in advance (about six weeks) and comparing prices on comparison platforms like Skyscanner.